XingyuGuUCSD/MySQL/README.md

 # MySQL
-This respority is for MySQL tutorial and Udemy projext
+This respority is for MySQL tutorial and Udemy project